Indatus/objc-gitlab-api/README.md

 ### Login

-Loging in will return the information for the user that the login is requeted for.
+Logging in will return the information for the user that the login is requeted for.

 ```objc
 [[GLGitlabApi sharedInstance] loginToHost:@"http://gitlab.example.com"